 Alan Grayson

-Alan Grayson was born March 13, 1958 in Bronx County, New York.
+Grayson was born March 13, 1958 in Bronx County, New York.
 In 2008, he was elected the Democratic Congressman for Florida's 8th District to serve in the 111th Congress.
-Grayson also serves on the Oversight and Investigations Subcommittees of both the House Financial Services Committee and the House Science and Technology Committee.
+Though he lost his reelection campaign in 2010, he reclaimed his position in the House in 2012.

 Prior to his congressional career, Grayson worked in the field of government contracts law representing whistleblowers who witnessed fraud against the government and brought forward False Claims Act cases against fraudulent contractors.
 After the war in Iraq began, Grayson was the only attorney willing to pursue such cases and was called on by Congress four times to testify about contractor fraud in Iraq.
 His work earned him recognition by such groups as Taxpayers Against Fraud and Public Justice.